Population Health – Quality Advisor

 Lancaster General Hospital

-POSITION SUMMARY: The Population Health Coordinator (PHC) supports multidisciplinary teams through the use of their skill set and knowledge in the methods and tool of Process/Quality improvement and project management.
-Promotes organization transformation by advising on the planning and execution of improvement efforts throughout the organization, by applying a standard framework for managing improvement projects/programs and by acting as a consultant on improvement methods and data driven decision to reduce variation, process gaps and risks.
-This position is responsible to work collaboratively with Population Health Management, Service Lines, Clinical Effectiveness Committees, Care Management Teams and sub groups and all areas that fall under the auspices of Population Health initiatives.
+The Population Health – Quality Advisorsupports multidisciplinary teams through Process/Quality improvement and project management competencies.
+Additionally, the PHC promotes organization transformation by applying a standard framework for managing improvement projects/programs and by acting as a consultant on improvement methods to reduce variation, process gaps, and risks.
+The (PHC) demonstrates strong interpersonal skills and the ability to work collaboratively with many levels of management including but not limited to, Population Health Management, Service Lines, Clinical Effectiveness Committee and Care Management Teams.

 ESSENTIAL FUNCTIONS: Qualified individuals must have the ability (with or without reasonable accommodation) to perform the following duties:

 - Promote organizational transformation by advising on the planning and execution of improvement efforts throughout the organization.

 - Applies Performance Improvement methodology for managing improvement projects, care pathways, clinical plans, clinical algorithms and protocols and patient flow.

 - Exhibits an understanding of different types of organizational problems and can identify and apply appropriate tools.

 - Establish and maintain collaborative working relationships with leadership and staff at all levels